-Most Italian kitchens don’t have kettles or toasters so that’s your first clue that the Italian morning is a little different to that in many English speaking countries.
+Most Italian kitchens don’t have kettles or toasters so that’s your first clue that the Italian morning ritual is a little different to that in many English speaking countries.
 And no Italian is ever going to fry an egg or bacon or sausages for breakfast, never mind all three together.
 Omelettes could be a lunch or a dinner but never a breakfast and forget pancakes or French toast.
 There are no diners or greasy spoons with scrambled eggs and hash browns in Italy and no English transport café with a hot bacon butty or 'full English' with a big mug of tea.

 The first thing on an Italian’s mind in the morning is not even food, it’s coffee.
 Italians love their coffee and they should because it’s very good, better than anywhere else in the world and it’s a rare thing to be served a bad cup of coffee in Italy.